About the Cognitive Computing Master's Program

 Courses and examinations successfully completed at another university can be accredited on the basis of ECTS.

-... if you have any questions regarding the program and are interested in applying, please reach out to the director of the IKW, Gunther Heidemann, who is chaperoning the program.
+If you have any questions regarding the program and are interested in applying, please reach out to the coordinator of the Cognitive Science programs, Dr. Dr. Gregor Hörzer.

 Fachbereich 8: Humanwissenschaften